andyfitzsuse/andyfitz.github.io/guide.md

 <div><svg viewbox="0 0 8 8"><path d="M 1.5 1 V 7 H 6.5 V 1 H 4 V 3 L 3.5 2 L 3 3 V 1z"/></svg><p>I record <b>institutional memory</b> to rapidly enable colleagues.
 Usually this occurs in-context where the work is being done or via an LMS when large bodies of content need management.
 I also enjoy condensing this information into summaries for briefings and prefer real-time onboarding where possible.</p></div>
 </div>
-Realistically, I can adapt to other modes of communication but the above are my preferred for their given purpose.
+Realistically, I adapt to other modes of communication but the above are my preferred for their given purpose and this is probably a shared preference.

 ## What may annoy you